nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Search for a person**
+**Use case: Search for a client**

 **MSS**

-1. User requests to list persons
+1. User requests to list clients
-2. LeadsForce shows a list of persons
+2. LeadsForce shows a list of clients
 3. User requests to search using specific keywords
 4. LeadsForce shows the list of all people which match the keyword